dusty-nv/jetson-inference/docs/aux-docker.md

 # Running the Docker Container

 Pre-built Docker container images for this project are hosted on [DockerHub](https://hub.docker.com/r/dustynv/jetson-inference/tags).
-Alternatively, you can [Build the Project from Source](building-repo-2.md).
+Alternatively, you can [Build the Project ](building-repo-2.md) from source.

 Below are the currently available container tags: